What Changed Everything

 Don't wait for perfect conditions.
 Don't wait for complete knowledge.
 Don't wait for permission.

-Your healthcare expertise is already proven.
-Your experience is already valuable.
 Your insights are already needed by other healthcare professionals.

 The only thing missing is execution.